 I asked some friends to pray, I’d really like my phone to work and not have to replace it.

-Seriously only minutes later, the computer dinged, and I held my breath when I pressed the home button.
+Seriously, only minutes later, the computer dinged.
+And I held my breath when I pressed the home button.

 After hours of nothing, my daughter’s face grinned back at me.
+Relief flooded my heart!

 Compared to world peace or salvation for people I love, my broken phone was unimportant.

-In my little storm, God was faithful.
+In my little storms, God is faithful.

 This experience reminded me of Matthew 8:23-27.
 The disciples and an exhausted Christ set out on the sea after a long day of ministry.
 A terrifying storm arose while Jesus slept.